stefanneculai/dynamodb-rails-paperclip/README.md

 There you go
 ------------

-Quite a lot of people have been looking for a solution to use Paperclip with Dynamoid so I hope this helps!
+Quite a lot of people have been looking for a solution to use Paperclip with Dynamodb Rails so I hope this helps!

-If you need more information on either [Dynamoid](https://github.com/Veraticus/Dynamoid) or [Paperclip](https://github.com/thoughtbot/paperclip) I suggest checking our their official documentation and website.
+If you need more information on either [Dynamo](https://github.com/stefanneculai/dynamodb-rails) or [Paperclip](https://github.com/thoughtbot/paperclip) I suggest checking our their official documentation and website.

 Credits
 ------------

-dynamoid-paperclip borrows code, structure, and even its name very liberally from [mongoid-paperclip](https://github.com/meskyanichi/mongoid-paperclip).
+dynamodb-rails-paperclip borrows code, structure, and even its name very liberally from [mongoid-paperclip](https://github.com/meskyanichi/mongoid-paperclip).
 Without mongoid-paperclip to crib, from none of this would have been possible, so many thanks to everyone who contributed to mongoid-paperclip.

 License
 -------

-Dynamoid::Paperclip is released under the MIT license.
+Dynamo::Paperclip is released under the MIT license.
 See LICENSE for more information.